 If the DC AS included a Notification Target Address to the Nnef_ImsSessionManagement_Create request in step 1, the IMS AS notifies the NEF for the progress of the session creation with the Nimsas_ImsSessionManagement_Notify service operation.

 10. The NEF notifies the DC AS for the progress of the session creation with the Nnef_ImsSessionManagement_Notify service operation.

+11. The DC AS returns a Nnef_ImsSessionManagement_Notify response to the NEF.

+12. The NEF returns a Nimsas_ImsSessionManagement_Notify response to the IMS AS-2.